openbase/bco.website/www/user/bcozy.md

 ### How to Manage Authorization Groups
 If you would like to add or remove a authorization group or manage the users inside those, open the _Administration_ tab.
 Now expand the _Authorization Groups_ pane.
 You will find a list of all available authorization groups.
 Selecting a certain group inside this table will open a list of users inside this group.
-A user can be removed from a group by clicking the litte remove icon beside the corresponding username.
+A user can be removed from a group by clicking the little remove icon beside the corresponding username.
 To add a new user to a group, select its username in the dropdown and click the _Add User_ button.
 Groups can be deleted the same way as users - simply click the remove icon beside the group to be deleted.
 Adding a new authorization group can be achieved by entering the desired name and clicking the _Save_ button.
 The name must not be identical to an already existing authorization group.